Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 submitty_count -l python literal *.py
 ```

-If run upon the code listed earlier, this will yield 3, counting all literals
+If run upon the code fragment from the start of this section, this will yield 3,
-used within the code.
+counting all literals used within the code.
 Contrast:

 ```
 submitty_count -l python integer *.py